The best liposuction candidates have fat excess in specific regions of the body

 Liposuction may be performed as a primary procedure for body contouring or combined with other surgical techniques such as facelift, abdominoplasty, or thigh lift procedures to tighten loose skin and supporting structures.

 The best candidates for liposuction are individuals of relatively normal weight who have excess fat in particular body areas.
 Having firm, elastic skin will result in a better final contour after liposuction.
-Skin that has diminished tone due to stretch marks, weight loss, or natural aging will not reshape itself to the new contours and may require additional surgical techniques to remove and tighten excess skin.
+Skin that has diminished tone due to stretch marks, weight loss, or natural aging will not reshape itself to new contours and may require additional surgical techniques to remove and tighten excess skin.
 Body-contour irregularities due to structures other than fat cannot be improved by this technique.

 Liposuction by itself will not improve areas of dimpled skin known as “cellulite.”
 Liposuction surgery is performed by using a hollow metal surgical instrument known as a cannula that is inserted through multiple small skin incisions and is passed back and forth through the area of the fatty deposit.
 The cannula is attached to an aspirator, a vacuum source, which provides the suction needed to remove the fatty tissue.